ThomasBouche/meteole/docs/pages/coverage_parameters.md

-Weather forecasts from Météo-France APIs are based on key parameters that vary from indicator to indicator, which can make them complex to use.
+Weather forecasts from Météo-France APIs are based on key parameters that vary from indicator to indicator, which makes them complex to use.

 Understanding coverages is a must to have a comprehensive usage of Météo-France forecasting models like AROME or ARPEGE.